 APEL is an accounting tool that collects resource usage data from sites participating in the EGI and WLCG infrastructures as well as from sites belonging to other Grid organisations that are collaborating with EGI, including OSG and NorduGrid.

 The accounting information is gathered from different sensors into a central accounting repository where it is processed to generate statistical summaries that are available through the EGI/WLCG Accounting Portal.
-Statistics are available for view in different detail by Users, VO Managers, Site Administrators and anonymous users according to well-defined access rights.
+Statistics are available for view in different detail by users, VO managers, resource provider administrators and anonymous users according to well-defined access rights.

 Table 1 provides a summary of the tool covered in this release.